The longest and the shortest day of the year

 The length of day depends on the journey the Earth makes round the Sun and the fact that our planet's axis is tilted by almost 24 degrees.
 As illustrated in this excellent article on the Royal Museums Greenwich website, it is a one-year journey marked by the two solstice moments.

-If you think of the Northern and the Southern Hemisphere as the two halves of a coin and the Equator as the diameter or the line dividing it, the solstice dates are the same, but it is a different season.
+If you think of the Northern and the Southern Hemisphere as the two halves of a coin and the Equator as the diameter or the line dividing it, the solstice dates are the same, but the season is different.
 What is Winter Solstice in the Northern Hemisphere is the Summer Solstice in the Southern one and the other way round.
-Encyclopaedia Britannica has a comprehensive article on the topic of the solstice .
+Encyclopaedia Britannica has a comprehensive article on the topic of the solstice.

-In the tropics daylight has a variation of a couple of hours, in London for instance the difference between midsummer and midwinter is nearly nine hours (sunrise to sunset).
+While in the tropics daylight has a variation of a couple of hours, in the UK the difference between midsummer and midwinter is nearly nine hours (sunrise to sunset).
 This means winter nights are very long.

-At 51º the longest night is about 16 hours long.
+Greenwich, London, is famous for the Prime Meridian, 0 degrees of longitude.
+But how are our lives affected by latitude?
+At 51º of latitude the longest night is about 16 hours long.
 Closer to the poles the midwinter night lasts for months.

 What is the length of days and nights where you are?
 How does this impact your commmunication across time zones?

 Across the UK, there are several sites associated with the winter solstice moment.
-One of them is off the north coast of Scotland, an ancient place that the midwinter sun has been lighting up for thousands of years.
-Learn more here .
+One of them is off the northestern coast of Scotland, an ancient place that the midwinter sun has been lighting up for thousands of years.
+Learn more here.